mrcavalcanti/mosaicoo/contribute/style-guides/documentation-style-guide.md

 ### Word usage

-Grafana products has some words, abbreviations, and terms particular to the Grafana discourse community.
+Grafana products has some words, abbreviations, and terms particular to the Mosaicoo discourse community.

 #### changelog